ivanerror/pokemon-tokopedia/README.md

 ## Running the React App

 - On Project Directory - input "npm install" on the terminal
-- and then "npm install" to run the Pokemon App
+- and then "npm start" to run the Pokemon App
 - Open Browser at localhost:3000
 - Or you can access this link : https://accel-pokemon.web.app/